-Ms. Pizzuto has been granted performance units and various awards of restricted stock under our Long-Term Incentive Plans.
-Pursuant to her award agreements, this restricted stock vests upon a change of control and these performance units will be fully earned and the corresponding restricted stock will be granted and immediately vest upon a change of control.
-As of December 31, 2008, Ms. Pizzuto owned 43,010 performance units and 20,006 shares of restricted stock.
-Assuming the triggering event took place on the last business day of 2008, the value of the performance units and restricted stock would be \$1,671,814.
+Ms. Pizzuto has been granted various awards of restricted stock under our Long-Term Incentive Plans.
+Pursuant to her award agreements, this restricted stock vests upon a change of control.
+As of December 31, 2009, Ms. Pizzuto owned 23,971 shares of restricted stock.
+Assuming the triggering event took place on the last business day of 2009, the value of the restricted stock would be \$642,183.

 Ms. Pizzuto is a participant in our Current Deferred Compensation Plan.
 Our Current Plan provides for the vesting of the Company match and any earnings thereon upon a change of control.
-Assuming a change of control as defined under this plan occurred on December 31, 2008, a total of \$9,000 worth of Company matching contributions and interest or earnings thereon would have vested.
+Assuming a change of control as defined under this plan occurred on December 31, 2009, a total of \$20,917 worth of Company matching contributions and interest or earnings thereon would have vested.